Harm Reduction & Hospitality

-Thanks for volunteering with Oaklash's Hospitality & Safety Crew!
+Thanks for volunteering with Oaklash's Harm Reduction and Hospitality Crews!
 You get one of those cute bags?
 Great!
 In it you'll find snacks, a first aid kit, fentanyl testing strips and other goodies.
-Our job is to make sure everyone at Oaklash has an incredible experience at our festival and to have as much fun as possible while we do it!
+Purse in hand, our job is to make sure everyone at Oaklash has an incredible experience at this year’s festival and to have as much fun as possible while we do it!
 That looks like maintaining a joy-focused, judgment free attitude, enjoying today's magic, and keeping eyes out for anyone who might not be at 100%.
 We're fighting dehydration, low blood sugar, and accidental overdose with style.

 See someone who needs a pick me up?
 Hand them a granola bar or bottle of water, or direct them to one of many water jugs scattered throughout the festival!
 See the girlies enjoying pills or powders?
 Offer them a pack of testing strips!
-Yes, you DO know where the porta potties are; right over there, sis!
 Now, if you come across someone having a particularly bad day and you're not sure what to do please check the steps below:

 1.)
 If a guest is not responsive and not breathing, assume you are responding to an opioid overdose.
 If someone is not breathing, they will be unconscious, their skin color will be a blue-gray or an ashen gray, with blue, purple, or gray lips.
 They may be making a deep, irregular snore-gurgle sound.

 Verbally and physically stimulate them: Yell their name, administer sternum rub or hard pinch/twist on arm.

 2.)
 If the guest does not respond or cannot stay responsive, call 911 and alert the dispatcher to the location of the emergency.
 Be as specific as possible, and emphasize the person is “not responsive and not breathing.”
 You do not have to give any information about yourself to the dispatcher.
 After calling 911, alert Oaklash staff.